Knowledgeable Northern Virginia Separation Agreements

 Marital Settlement Agreements (sometimes also called Property Settlement Agreements) contain provisions addressing all issues between spouses, including child custody, child support, spousal support, health insurance, life insurance, taxes, college education, and division of property such as real estate, stock, stock options, mutual funds and other investments, businesses, retirement plans, and personal property, and the division of debts including tax debt, credit card debt and other secured debts.

 The attorneys at Hirsch & Ehlenberger, P.C have decades of experience drafting such agreements, ranging from the simple to the highly complex.
 We are skilled at negotiating the terms of the agreements, whether we have drafted them for you or are working off of a draft provided by your spouse’s attorney.
-While we are based in Reston Virginia, our experience in courts throughout Northern Virginia, including Fairfax County, Loudoun County, Prince William County, Arlington County and Alexandria City allows us to advise our clients on potential court-ordered outcomes if they do not reach a negotiated agreement.
-It is critical that you have a skilled Separation Agreement lawyer by your side.
-If you would like more information about what to expect before, during and after your divorce, contact us at Hirsch & Ehlenberger, PC for an initial consultation with an experienced and committed Fairfax Separation Agreement lawyer.
+While we are based in Reston Virginia, our experience in courts throughout Northern Virginia, including Fairfax County, Loudoun County, Prince William County, Arlington County, and Alexandria City allows us to advise our clients on potential court-ordered outcomes if they do not reach a negotiated agreement.
+It is critical to have a skilled lawyer on your side when you need a separation agreement in Fairfax County or anywhere in Northern Virginia.
+If you would like more information about what to expect before, during and after your divorce, contact us at Hirsch & Ehlenberger, PC for an initial consultation with a skilled lawyer in regards to Northern Virginia separation agreements.